 Puentes said all four of these states have indicated they plan to join the new compact.

 Getting more states to join the new compact

 The NCSBN’s goal is for all 50 states to join the enhanced Nurse Licensure Compact.
 There are still 24 states to go, but Massachusetts and New Jersey already have pending legislation to enact the eNLC.

 “The compact was revised precisely to bring on those other states,” Puentes said.
-“When we realized in 2015 there were hold-out states, we looked at the barriers.”
+“When we realized in 2015, there were hold-out states, and we looked at the barriers.”